Becoming a barrister

 Certain activities are musts while you're a student if you want to succeed as a barrister: debating, mooting, court visits, networking, getting advocacy experience, mini-pupillages – get stuck in.
 Oh, and make sure you get a First, or at least a high 2:1.

-The Bar Professional Training Course (BPTC) is expensive and tough.
+The Bar Course (formally the BPTC) is expensive and tough.
 It's a one-year course which you are required to undertake before starting pupillage.
-Around 1,500 individuals graduate from the BPTC each year.
+Around 1,000 individuals graduate from the BPC each year.

 The decision about whether to go to Bar School is a difficult one.
-Only a few sets offer funding to support you during the course, and you will need to decide whether to enrol on the BPTC before you know if you have gained pupillage for the following year.
-Eight institutions offer the BPTC – read our Law school reviews for more.
+Only a few sets offer funding to support you during the course, and you will need to decide whether to enroll on a Bar Course before you know if you have gained pupillage for the following year.
+Eight institutions offer Bar Courses – read our Law school reviews for more.

 Applications and interviews

 Around half of sets recruit their pupils via the Pupillage Gateway, a centralised online application system.
-The deadline for applications made via the Gateway in 2017 is 6 February.
+The deadline for applications made via the Gateway in 2021 is in early February.
 Other sets recruit directly and you can find out about their application process in our Chambers Reports or on sets' websites.

 It's important to tailor your application to each individual barristers' chambers – explain what attracts you to pupillage at that set.
 Our Chambers Reports and the Chambers UK directory can help with this.
 Pupillage interviews are notoriously demanding – expect to be grilled on various legal topics by a panel of barristers.
 You can read more about Pupillage applications and interviews elsewhere on this website.
 Many successful candidates apply several times (over several years) before gaining pupillage.